briss01/exam2-restaurant/README.md

 ## React Client Application Routes

 - Route `/`: Public page with base dishes and their size, and ingredients with login button for non authenticated users
-- Route `/login`: User login page with optional 2FA setup choice - handles authentication flow
+- Route `/login`: User login page with email and password - handles authentication flow
 - Route `/totp`: TOTP (2FA) verification page for token input - requires initial login
 - Route `/orders`: Order configuration page with ingredient selection and constraint validation - authenticated users only
 - Route `/history`: Order history page with detailed view and cancellation functionality - authenticated users only